ambiware-labs/loqa-site/README.md

 ## Branding

-Tailwind is configured with Ambiware Labs + Loqa brand colors and typography.
+Tailwind is configured with Loqa Labs + Loqa brand colors and typography.
 Global styles live in `src/style.css`, which imports DM Sans and Space Grotesk for headings and UI text.

 ## Deployment